harridw/Course-5-Storm-Data/Storm_Data.md

 ##### Date / time variables
 There are two areas for clean-up, or defining subset, of the original file with respect to dates and/or times provided.
 Key to these decisions to include or remove is whether the information supports the analysis.
+A statement about time of an event provided by

-## An overview of event time from the National Weather Service:
+National Weather Service:

 "In general, the time of an event, as it appears in the header-strip, is the time when the event reached locally, regionally, or nationally established advisory or warning criteria (exceptions defined in Section 2.3.1).
 The event time could be the single time